lpm vs Foreman

 • You run Claude Code, Codex, Cursor, or aider in parallel and need their output visible without tab wrestling.

-• You want a native macOS desktop app alongside a CLI that shares the same config.
+• You want a native macOS desktop app to manage your processes, not a terminal-only workflow.

 • You'd rather duplicate a project than spin up a second worktree by hand when a second agent shows up.